assets-io/presentations/ScotRUG-20110516/w14g/slides.md

 </p>

 !SLIDE light-on-dark
-# Figured: This could go viral!
+# Figured: This could go viral
 ![background](screaming-beatles-fans.jpg)

-!SLIDE incremental
+!SLIDE
 # What if I built it and they come?
-## ZOMG PERFORMANCE MATTERS
+## zOMG PERFORMANCE MATTERS
 * Need a hosting solution that scales
-* Content Delivery network for a global audience (CF)
+* Content Delivery Network for a global audience (CF)
 * Optimized page load

 !SLIDE